Migrate recurring payments

 3. Do extra contracts have to be signed by you for this service?

-2. Can you estimate how many records will be included in your payment import?
+2. Please estimate how many payment method records will be included in the import?

 3. What payment types would you like to import?
 Only cards or also ACH data?

-The instructions from Stripe will vary depending on your old payment processor, but in general they will follow a well-established sequence.
+Instructions from Stripe may vary depending on your current payment processor, but they generally take the following form.

-Some processors share the file directly with the merchant (i.e. you), for them to upload to Stripe; others will insist on dealing with Stripe directly.
+Some processors share the file directly with you to upload to Stripe, while others may deal with Stripe directly.
 When the time comes, make sure you know or verify the expectations.

-To securely share the SFTP account credentials, Stripe will need the uploader's (i.e. your) PGP key or a preferred mobile phone number.
-Please be prepared to provide a link to the PGP key or the mobile phone number that you want to use in the Support ticket.
+To securely share SFTP account credentials, Stripe requires either your PGP key or a mobile phone number.
+Be prepared to provide a link to the PGP key or the mobile phone number that you want to use in the support ticket.

 Migrating from an existing Stripe account